tblais11/BIOL3070-Blais/Warm-up-mosquitoes-final-[Trenton-Blais].md

 # METHODS

-To determine where mosquitoes were getting blood meals from, and if their hosts were infected, we trapped many mosquitoes within Salt Lake City, and sequenced their blood meals.
-Once the mosquitoes were trapped, and the ones with the blood meal separated, we crushed them up to get to the blood of their last meal in order to initiate PCR.
-Once we crushed up the mosquito blood mixture, we added a master mix.
+To determine where mosquitoes were getting blood meals from, and if their hosts were infected with West Nile Virus, the first step was to trap them using gravid traps.
+Gravid traps mimic a good breeding site, and is therefore more likely to attract mosquitoes that had a blood meal.
+Once the mosquitoes were trapped, we kept the ones with a recent blood meal.
+To get to the blood meal and more specifically its DNA we crushed up the mosquito and ran the blood through PCR to amplify the host’s genome.
+For a brief PCR refresher, we added a master mix to the crushed mosquito/blood meal mix.
 The master mix is composed of various amounts of water, buffers, and polymerases (such as taq polymerase) that are critical for a successful PCR.
 We also added in a highly conserved DNA template that the amplifying genetic material in PCR bound to.
 Finally, we put it into a thermocycler, which in alternating settings of heat and cool accelerated the amplification process of the target DNA.

 Once the PCR was finished, we sequenced the genomes of all the mosquitoes’ blood meals and found a wide range of blood meals from house finches to flamingos to humans.
-Using this data, we compared the blood meals between hosts positive for West Nile Virus and hosts negative to West Nile Virus.
-Using this information we were able to come to conclusions about which host species was most likely to act as a amplifying host of West Nile Virus.

-## Fill in first analysis
+Using this data, we compared which bird species mosquitoes got the most blood meals from, and which of those blood meals tested positive for West Nile Virus.
+We found that most of the blood meals came from either House Finches, House Sparrows, or the American Robin, while the majority of positive results came from the House Finch.
+Finally, we ran a couple general linear models to test if there was a positive association of House Finches acting as an amplifier of WNV in Salt Lake City, which there was.
+All data and models are in our analysis sections.

+## First Analysis

 ``` r
 ## import counts_matrix: data.frame with column 'loc_positives' (0/1) and host columns 'host_*'